 It will return an output value as 15

 Now, let’s combine SUBPRODUCT FUNCTION along with LEN; it calculates the length of all the characters in the data range or array (Brand name) by cell wise and then adds them all

 It returns the output value as 43.

 In this example.
-Let’s imagine a case where I have data of inventory of products at a shoe shop.
+Let’s imagine a case where I have data on the inventory of products at a shoe shop.
 The cost of various products such as red tape, Reebok, Nike, Adidas, Fila, & other brands, with their corresponding quantity, is available in the data range.
-Here I need to calculate the average cost of a product in my shop.
-Column H contains price in cells H23:H32, and Column I contain quantity in cells I23:I32.
+Here I need to calculate the average product cost in my shop.
+Column H contains the price in cells H23:H32, and Column I contain the quantity in cells I23:I32.

 The formula OR syntax to calculate the required weighted average will be

 The OUTPUT value or result will give the average cost of all the shoe products in that shop is